A fun-filled weekend competition that makes filmmaking the ultimate team sport!

 Read all RULES & FAQ (see below) to make sure you understand what the requirements are for a successful entry into the FCFF 48 Hour Film Challenge.

-Teams must register here (registration to open July 1) Specify your TEAM NAME (get creative!) and the NAME AND CONTACT INFO (phone, email address) of the participating team member that will act as the FCFF contact.
+Teams must register here.
+Specify your TEAM NAME (get creative!) and the NAME AND CONTACT INFO (phone, email address) of the participating team member that will act as the FCFF contact.

 Only after receiving a CONFIRMATION NOTICE via email are you confirmed and cleared to compete.